sdost/follower-maze-server-elixir/README.md

   The client server allows multiple clients to connect and stores their tcp sockets in a `Map`.
 Once the user is registered, events coming in are routed to the appropriate clients based on the rules set forth in the specification.

 ##Methodology
   This application starts four processes at launch: one `Task` for each server (User.Server & Event.Server), Event.Manager, and User.Manager.
-Event.Manager uses the GenEvent behavior provide a simple event manager, with Event.Handler handling storage and draining of the event queue.
+Event.Manager handles storage and draining of the event queue.
 User.Manager holds a `Map` of sockets for each user connection, as well as a `Map` of followers for each user based on Follow events.
 User.Manager also handles the side effects of each processed event.

 ##Performance
   The event stream processing should take O(n).
 Processing each event should be either constant-time or O(n) depending on the event type.